broadinstitute/MorphEm/README.md

 # MorphEm

-MorphEm_70k v2.0 is ready for download at {insert link}.
+MorphEm_70k v2.0 is ready to download at {insert link}.

 `morphem.ipynb`
 * Notebook example for loading and visualizing the data.